MGG1996/DissertationUESTC/readme_en.md

 ### 7.8 Various Numbers in the Template

-Document elements such as "title", "figure", "table", "algorithm", "equation", "definition", "axiom", "theorem", "proposition", "corollary", "lemma", "example", "assumption", "proof" and "footnote" can all be automatically calculated and numbered without the need for users to worry about it.
+Document elements such as "title", "figure", "table", "algorithm", "equation", "definition", "axiom", "theorem", "proposition", "corollary", "lemma", "example", "assumption", "annotation", "proof" and "footnote" can all be automatically calculated and numbered without the need for users to worry about it.
 However, **sub-formula numbers such as (1-1a) cannot be automatically generated**.
 For this reason, the template provides the `\subeqtag[<number label>]` command.

 When creating numbers for constraints in a mathematical model, a common method is to directly specify the number content with the `\tag{}` command.
 However, this method is cumbersome to operate, and it is easy to miss some tags when you need to replace or add or delete constraints later, resulting in confusion in the sub-formula numbers, which is prone to be ingored.